brunork/lottie-demo-react-web/README.md

 # Getting Started

-Get started with Lottie by installing the node module with yarn or npm:
+Get started with Lottie by installing the node module with yarn:

 ```
 yarn add lottie-react-web